vandanab/SimpleTwitterClient/README.md

   * Optional: Implement tabs in a gingerbread-compatible approach`
 * User can navigate to view their own profile
   * User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+  * Extra: The user's banner image is shown in the background of the profile.
 * User can click on the profile image in any tweet to see another user's profile.
   * User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
   * Profile view should include that user's timeline